csinva/csinva.github.io/_notes/cs/languages.md

 ## parallelization

-- cores = cpus = processors - inividual processing units available on a single node
+- **cores** = cpus = processors - individual processing units available on a single node

-- node - different computers with distinc memory
+- **node** - different computers with distinct memory

-- processes - instances of a program executing on a machine
+- **processes** - instances of a program executing on a machine

   - shouldn't have more user processes than cores on a node

-- more...
-  - threads - multiple paths of execution within a single process
+  - **threads** - multiple paths of execution within a single process
     - like a process, but more lightweight

 - passing messages between nodes (e.g. for distributed memory) often use protocol known as MPI
   - packages such as Dask do this for you, without MPI

 - python packages
-  - dask: parallelizing tasks, distributed datasets, one or more machines
+  - *dask*: parallelizing tasks, distributed datasets, one or more machines
-  - ray: parallelizing tasks, building distributed applications, one or more machines
+  - *ray*: parallelizing tasks, building distributed applications, one or more machines

 - dask
-  - separate code from code to parallelize things
+  - separate code from parallelization
   - some limitations on pure python code, but np/pandas etc. parallelize better
   - configuration: specify sequential ('synchronous'), threads within current session ('threaded') paralell ('processes') multiprocessing - this creates copies of objects, multi-node or not ('distributed')
   - need to wrap functions with `delayed()` or `map()`